CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/Monitor-Data-Link-Layer-Devices-and-Protocols.md

 mlx-2700-03       swp1s2                   Source MAC equals destination MAC             10                 27.0.0.19        27.0.0.22        0      0                0                00:02:00:00:00:73  00:02:00:00:00:73  Mon Dec 16 11:53:17 2019       Mon Dec 16 11:53:17 2019
 mlx-2700-03       swp1s2                   Source MAC equals destination MAC             10                 0.0.0.0          0.0.0.0          0      0                0                00:02:00:00:00:73  00:02:00:00:00:73  Mon Dec 16 11:40:44 2019       Mon Dec 16 11:40:44 2019
 ```

+When you are finished viewing the WJH metrics, you might want to disable the NetQ Agent to reduce network traffic.
+Use `netq config del agent wjh` followed by `netq config restart agent` to disable the WJH feature on the given switch.